jfx/my-agile-product/README.md

 ### 0.6.0 ()
 Features:

-  - Remove all children (Reference and category) when removing a baseline - #Num: #47,
+  - Remove all children (Reference and category) when removing a baseline - #47,

 Bugfixes:

-  - Remove container in constructor parameter of baseline and release type - #Num: #48,
+  - Remove container in constructor parameter of baseline and release type - #48,
-  - Add a default category when adding a baseline - #Num: #46
+  - Add a default category when adding a baseline - #46,
+  - Remove warning in Robot Framework log - #50,

 ### 0.5.0 (07 April 2015)